DominikBucher12/XTouchBar/README.md

 # XTouchBar

 Making proper use of Touchbar inside Xcode.

 # How to use this

+**Disclaimer**:
+This tool uses the default shortcuts, if you customized some of your shortcuts, you can customize this easily to your desires.

 **Before everything, if you are using any other keyboard than the one with American-US layout, add this keyboard as secondary inside you keyboard options**